Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

     ![Select additional data](../../Assets/Screenshots/EDI/Operation/DataSourcesSelectAdditionalData.png "[Select additional data]")

 8. If desired, specify a limit.
-The limit defines the maximum number of line items which are to be added to a business document such as an invoice. <!---ist das richtig?-->
+The limit defines the maximum number of line items which are to be added to a business document such as an invoice. <!---Julian, ist das richtig?-->

 9. Click the [FINALIZE] button in the bottom right corner to save the data source.

+10. Click the [SAVE] button in the top right corner.
+   The *Submitting data* screen is displayed.
+After that, the *Exporter definitions* view is displayed again.